-The 336th TRG is broken into three squadrons and one flight.
-The 36th Rescue Flight flies UH-1Ns and aids in the SERE school's jump training while supporting local authorities when needed for search and rescue operations.
+The 336th TRG is broken into Four squadrons.
+The 36th Rescue Squadron flies UH-1Ns and aids in the SERE school's jump training while supporting local authorities when needed for search and rescue operations.
 The 336th Training Support Squadron encompasses more than a dozen Air Force specialties including medical and logistics to support the 336th TRG.
 The 66th Training Squadron is responsible for training all of the SERE instructors and the 22nd Training Squadron trains all of the Air Force's aircrews.

 Return with Honor.